Cold and flu season is upon us, and with it, the all-too-familiar sneezes and coughs.

-But with COVID-19 cases on the rise, some people are experiencing a troubling new symptom: worry that each sneeze or cough could be the sign of something more serious.
+But with the rise of the highly contagious delta variant of the coronavirus, some people are experiencing another troubling symptom: worry that each sneeze or cough could be a sign of COVID-19.

 The chart below lays out the most common symptoms of a cold, the flu, and COVID-19.
-If you think you might have COVID-19 or the flu, we offer members several options for getting care and advice from the comfort of home.
-These include completing an e-visit on kp.org/evisits, scheduling a video or phone appointment, calling the advice number on your member ID card, or emailing your doctor.
-You can also access care in person if you prefer.
+In most healthy people, a cold or the flu will go away on its own.
+If you need care or advice, we offer members several options, including completing an e-visit on kp.org/evisits, scheduling a video or phone appointment, calling the advice number on your member ID card, or emailing your doctor.